-Editor’s note: Agent Abarca wrote this as part of his Command College class.
-Learn more about his experience at Command College.
+Editor’s note: Agent Abarca wrote this paper about recruiting and cognitive computing as part of his Command College class.

 Driving on empty streets, shopping in half-empty stores, living a socially distanced life seems surreal.
 The situation is reminiscent of a Hollywood plot, an unrealistic story.
 Amid the COVID-19 quarantine, though, many people have binge-watched movies while socially isolated from friends and coworkers.

 In one superhero movie, the villain eliminated half of all life with a snap of his fingers.
 The villain described himself as “inevitable.”
 A similar inevitability is occurring in the criminal justice system.
 Like Thanos in “The Avengers,” generational changes are inevitable, and have resulted in what some have called a “workforce crisis” in the criminal justice system.
 Fewer young people are applying to become police officers, and more are leaving the profession, often after only a few years on the job.
 (PERF, 2019).

 COVID-19’s economic impact will pause the workforce crisis in the near term, masking its symptoms.
 A tightened labor market with fewer opportunities will likely reduce agency concerns about attrition and recruiting in the short term.
 To remain viable after the COVID-19 pandemic, though, agencies must address systemic issues that created an inevitable workforce crisis of officer attrition and fewer candidates.